darwintantuco/notes/src/markdown-pages/react/react-testing-library.md

 yarn add @testing-library/react --dev
 ```

-You also need to configure a test runner like [jest](https://jestjs.io/)
+You also need to configure a test runner, preferably [jest](https://jestjs.io/).

 ### Basic test